ActiveBrainAtlas2/preprocessing-pipeline/PROCESS.md

 1. Run: `python create_alignment.py --animal DKXX --channel 1`
     1. This will create the DKXX/preps/elastix directory and a subdirectory for each file pair
     1. The elastix dir will be used to align the other channels and the full resoltions
-1. Run: `python create_neuroglancer.py --animal DKXX --channel 1 --resolution thumbnail`
+1. Run: `python create_neuroglancer_image.py --animal DKXX --channel 1 --downsample thumbnail`
     1. This will create the data for neuroglancer for channel 1
     1. View results in neuroglancer.
 Add the layer to the precompute with: https://activebrainatlas.ucsd.edu/data/DKXX/neuroglancer_data/C1T